Peace-and-Passion/luncho/README.md

    ```

-### Common value index that you can have simple lunch in every country with 100 Luncho.
+### Currency index for tackling inequality among countries.
+100 Luncho gets you a simple lunch anywhere in the world.

 Useful for currency conversion on pricing pages and wages for mitigating the inequality problem among countries.
 It's based on purchase power parity (PPP) and World comparison Program (ICP).